-Enabling load balancing can improve WLAN performance by helping to spread the wireless client load between nearby access points, so that one AP does not get overloaded while another sits idle.
+Enabling load balancing improves the WLAN performance by directing the wireless client load between the access points.
 Load balancing can be controlled from within the controller web interface to balance the number of clients per radio on adjacent APs.

 Adjacent APs are determined by the controller at startup by measuring the RSSI during channel scans.
 After startup, the controller uses subsequent scans to update the list of adjacent APs periodically and when a new AP sends its first scan report.
 When an AP leaves, the controller immediately updates the list of adjacent APs and refreshes the client limits at each affected AP.